 Square Foot Gardening Layout

-Grow your best vegetable garden ever with this handy infographic.
+Grow your best vegetable garden ever with this beginner gardening guide.

 We are adding the idea to your Ideas.

 Square foot gardening is becoming increasingly popular, whether you have lots of area to garden outdoors or not.
 This smart approach to gardening has so many advantages, plus we love the way that it looks in your back yard.
 There's something about the neat and organized raised beds, filled with nutritious herbs and vegetables, that just makes us smile!